 Filing a Complaint

-- An employee, or his or her representative, can file a whistleblower complaint with OSHA via mail, telephone, in person, or online at www.whistleblowers.gov, against an employer for unlawful retaliation.
-In an OSHA whistleblower investigation, the employee who files the complaint is referred to as "the Complainant," and the employer, against whom the complaint is filed, is referred to as "the Respondent."
+- An employee, or his or her representative, can file a whistleblower complaint with OSHA via mail, fax, telephone, in person, or online, against an employer for unlawful retaliation.
+During the investigation, the employee who files the complaint is referred to as "the Complainant," and the employer, against whom the complaint is filed, is referred to as "the Respondent."
 Neither side is required to retain an attorney, but if a party designates a representative, the designee will serve as the point of contact with OSHA.

 - It is imperative for the Complainant or his or her representative to provide OSHA with current contact information.
 Failure to do so may cause OSHA to conclude the investigation.